It’s no surprise that owning a home is a very attractive prospect to many people, it offers some security and an opportunity for investment.

 Can I get a first time buyers’ mortgage if I have bad credit?

-There’s no doubt that having a poor credit history will make it trickier to get your first time buyers’ mortgage.
+There’s no doubt that having a poor credit history can make a mortgage application of any kind more difficult.
 It certainly doesn’t make it impossible though!